slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Act accordingly and don’t postpone joy.
 Live life like it’s everyone else’s last day.
 If you can’t find pleasure in the simple or the mundane, you won’t find it anywhere.
 Just because you are not where you want to be, doesn’t mean that you cannot have fulfillment and joy in the present moment.

-The elderly and dying invariably regret what they didn't do, not what they did.
+The elderly and dying invariably regret what they didn’t do, not what they did.

 > *"Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today."
 -- James T. McKay*